msadawi1/Taskit-task-management-dashboard/README.md

 ## About

 Taskit is a personal productivity dashboard that combines task management, goals tracking, and a calendar view, with a pomodoro-style timer.
 It includes features for creating goals, and tasks that align with these goals, lists to categorize the tasks, focus sessions, tracking weekly progress, and viewing tasks in a week/day calendar.
 The calendar integrates FullCalendar, and the UI is built with Material UI components (MUI).
+The application is optimized to be high-performance by reducing the number of renders, using React hooks like `useMemo`, `useCallback`, `React.memo`.
+I've applied various React design patterns throughout the developement.

 ## Installation